Snyk SCM Integrations

 Group level - Snyk AppRisk SCM integrations

-You can customize your Snyk AppRisk integrations from the Integrations Hub where the following SCMs are available:
+At the Group level, you can set up and customize your Snyk AppRisk integrations from the Integrations Hub where the following SCMs are available:

 Snyk AppRisk Group-level SCM integrations provide broader visibility into all the application assets for a given customer and pull in the additional application context and, or metadata, for example, information on developers, commits, and so on.